A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Methods

-Note that sampling such a distribution for any one of the $k$ indices of the blocks using rejection sampling is only $\mathcal{O}(k)$ in computing effort.
-The number of such updates $l$ of the iterative solution $x_j$ based on orthogonality, in every iteration using a residue based aggregation of a block, can be determined by the user based on stability requirements.
-In this work we use $l=3$ as presented in \cref{algo:roar-bk}.
+Note that sampling such a distribution for any one of the $k$ indices of the blocks using rejection sampling is only $\mathcal{O}(k)$ in computing effort in every iteration, along with a one-time $\mathcal{O}(k^2)$ cost in generating the distribution.
+The number of such updates $l$ of the iterative solution $x_j$ based on orthogonality, for every iteration using a residual based dynamic aggregation of a block, can be determined by the user based on stability requirements.
+In this work we use $l=3$ as presented in \autoref{algo:roar-bk}.

-For constructing a block based on the residue at each iteration, we gather a fixed number of rows that contribute the most to the current residue.
-In step:\ref{step:roar-bk} of \cref{algo:roar-bk}, we use the squared elements of the residue vector $r$ and construct the set of indices $\mathcal{I}$, representing the required $\lfloor \frac{m}{k}\rfloor$ rows, to minimize the 2-norm of the current residue $\|b-Ax_{j}\|_2^2$ in each update of the solution.
+For dynamically constructing a block based on the residual at each iteration, we gather a fixed number of rows that contribute the most to the current residual.
+In step:\autoref{step:roar-bk} of \autoref{algo:roar-bk} for a real linear system, we use the sorted order of squared elements of the residual vector $r$ and construct the set of indices $\mathcal{I}$, representing the required $\lfloor \frac{m}{k}\rfloor$ rows, to minimize the 2-norm of the current residual $\|b-Ax_{j}\|_2^2$ in each update of the solution.

 The proposed method applies to the different types of linear systems, namely square ($m=n$), overdetermined ($m > n$), and underdetermined ($m < n$) cases.
-We analyse the convergence properties of \Cref{algo:roar-bk}, and also we show that it can further decrease the residual encountered in SOBK, thereby accelerating convergence and improving the decay of relative residual norm (RRN) given by $\|b-Ax_t\|_2/\|b\|_2$, where $x_t$ is the approximated solution at $t^{\text{th}}$ iteration in the proposed ROR-BK method.
+We analyse the convergence properties of Algorithm \autoref{algo:roar-bk}, and also we show that it can further decrease the residual encountered in SOBK, thereby accelerating convergence and improving the decay of relative residual norm (RRN) given by $\frac{\|b-Ax_t\|_2}{\|b\|_2}$, where $x_t$ is the approximated solution at $t^{\text{th}}$ iteration in the proposed ROR-BK method.

-\begin{lemma} For a matrix M $\in \mathbb{R}^{r\times n}$, let $I_r$ denote $r\times r$ the identity matrix, $I_n$ denote $n \times n$ the identity matrix, and $\tilde{\lambda}$ be a positive constant,then,
+\begin{lemma} For a matrix M $\in \mathbb{R}^{r\times n}$, let $I_r$ denote the $r\times r$ identity matrix, $I_n$ denote the $n \times n$ identity matrix, and $\mu$ be a positive constant, then:

 \end{lemma}